Filter Options

 South Africa Self-drive Safaris & Tours

 South Africa is a fabulous destination no matter how you organize your safari.
 But to go on a self-drive safari here can take things to a whole new level.
 The country has an excellent and well-maintained road network, and a self-drive trip or tour will give you so much freedom to enjoy what you’re seeing.
-While your safari operator will organize the vehicle and give you an itinerary, you’ll still have lots of opportunities to take control of your experience without having to take anyone else into consideration (which you would on most other kinds of safari).
+Your safari operator will organize the vehicle and itinerary, but you’ll still have lots of opportunities to take control of your experience without having to consider others (which you would on most other kinds of safari).
 Above all, you’ll be exploring a country of exceptional natural beauty and variety, not to mention some amazing national parks filled with wildlife.

 Selected filters: